dingtianding/TMT/README.md

 This project will be implemented with the following technologies:

-The IEX Cloud API to pull market datas for the stock The Chart.js and D3 API to render the stock chart Webpack to bundle and transpile the source JavaScript code npm to manage project dependencies
+The IEX Cloud API to pull market datas for the stock The Chart.js API to render the stock chart
+Webpack to bundle and transpile the source JavaScript code npm to manage project dependencies